The Central Sierras

 The little-visited province of San Luis holds a surprising number of attractions, made all the better by the fact that you’ll probably have them all to yourself.
-The province is popularly known as La Puerta de Cuyo (the door to Cuyo), referring to the combined provinces of Mendoza, San Luis, La Rioja and San Juan.
+The province is popularly known as La Puerta de Cuyo (The Door to Cuyo), referring to the combined provinces of Mendoza, San Luis, La Rioja and San Juan.

-The pace of life slows waaaay down in this alpine-styled village, nestled in the forest in the Valle de Calamuchita.
+The pace of life slows waaaay down in this alpine-style village, nestled in the forest in the Valle de Calamuchita.
 The tranquility is largely thanks to the town’s pedestrian-only policy.
 It’s a great place to kick back for a few days and wander the forest trails leading to swimming holes, waterfalls and scenic lookouts.

 Villa General Belgrano

 More a cultural oddity than a full-blown tourist attraction, Villa General Belgrano flaunts its origins as a settlement of unrepatriated survivors from the German battleship Graf Spee, which sank near Montevideo during WWII.
-The annual Oktoberfest held during the first two weeks of October draws beer lovers from all over the world.
+The annual Oktoberfest held here during the first two weeks of October draws beer lovers from all over the world.

 Really jumping in summertime, Mina Clavero pretty much empties out for the rest of the year, leaving visitors to explore the limpid streams, rocky waterfalls, numerous swimming holes and idyllic mountain landscapes at their own pace.
-Mina Clavero is 170km southwest of Córdoba via RN 20, the splendid Nuevo Camino de las Altas Cumbres (Highway of the High Peaks).
+Mina Clavero is 170km southwest of Córdoba via RN 20, the splendid Camino de las Altas Cumbres (Way of the High Peaks).